 Its language can be described as follows: after reading an a, accept any word of length three; after reading ba, accept any word of length 2; after reading bb, accept any two-letter word whose last letter is a b.
 Following this description, the language can also be more compactly described by an automaton with regular expressions as transitions:

-Sections 6.6.1 and 6.6.2 show that this z-automaton (as we call it, see the definition below) is unique, and can be obtained by repeatedly applying to the minimal DFA the following reduction rule:
+Section 7.6.1 shows that this zip-automaton (as we call it) is unique, and can be obtained by repeatedly applying to the minimal DFA the following reduction rule:

-The converse direction also works: the minimal DFA can be recovered from the z-automaton by "reversing" the rule.
-This already allows to use z-automata as a data structure for fixed-length languages, but only through conversion to minimal DFAs: to compute an operation using z-automata, expand them to minimal DFAs, conduct the operation, and convert the result back.
-Sections 6.6.3 and 6.6.4 show how to do better by directly defining the operations on z-automata, bypassing the minimal DFAs.
+The converse direction also works: the minimal DFA can be recovered from the zip-automaton by "reversing" the rule.
+This already allows us to use zip-automata as a data structure for fixed-length languages, but only through conversion to minimal DFAs: to compute an operation using zip-automata, expand them to minimal DFAs, conduct the operation, and convert the result back.
+Section 7.6.2 shows how to do better by directly defining the operations on zip-automata, bypassing the minimal DFAs.

-6.6.1 Z-automata and Kernels
+7.6.1 Zip-automata and Kernels